The garden can be the most magical place in your home.

 Tempt The Wind With Plants And Toys

 Have you ever heard the surreal sound of bamboo whistling in the wind?
-It can create the most haunting harmonics to your yard.
+It can create the most haunting harmonics in your yard.

-But bamboo isn’t the only plant which responds well to the wind.
+But bamboo isn’t the only plant that responds well to the wind.
 Plants with round leaves or hollow stems provide soft rustling or whistling sounds.
-Tall grasses shift with a soft hissing sussuration.
+Tall grasses shift with a soft hissing susurration.

 A wide variety of plants will provide multiple different sound effects to your yard.
 And for that matter, they’ll respond well to rain hitting them too!